L400-RTI/Training-material/modules/04 - Ingestion.md

 From a technical standpoint, mapping transformations are implemented within the Eventstream canvas as configurable blocks or as defined code in the definition of the mapping in the Eventhouse.

 Each transformation is applied sequentially to events as they pass through the stream.
 Users define transformations such as “rename column,” “convert to datetime,” or “parse JSON path,” and these are stored as part of the Eventstream and Eventhouse ingestion configuration.

-(VP:  That sounds like https://learn.microsoft.com/en-us/kusto/management/mappings?view=azure-data-explorer#mapping-transformations ; again that is only for Eventhouse and not for Lakehouse as mentioned at the beginning of the section)

 ##### Example usages